Design & Installation

-Proper sensitivity settings allow lights to tell the difference between a person and a smaller animal and even debris such as leaves and dust.
+Proper sensitivity settings allow lights to tell the difference between a person and a smaller animal and even debris like leaves and dust.
 The light will only come on when a human passes by.

-Installing security lights around doors, garages and gates is best in the home.
-Commercial properties are best served by installing the lights around doors, vulnerable windows, and fire escapes.
+Installing security lights around doors, garages, and gates is best in the home.
+Commercial properties are best served by installing lights around doors, vulnerable windows, and fire escapes.

 One of our electricians can undertake a risk survey and determine the best areas to place your security lighting.